microsoft/PowerToys/README.md

 - Some minor UI fixes.
 Thanks [@niels9001](https://github.com/niels9001)!
 - The Settings screen should now open correctly if the OOBE screen was opened first.
 - The rounded corner settings for FancyZones now only show on Windows 11.
 Thanks [@davidegiacometti](https://github.com/davidegiacometti)!
+- Fixed a UI freeze when entering the Keyboard Manager page with clean settings.
+- Fixed a UI glitch where a message was being shown that all PowerToys Run plugins were disabled when using the search function.
+Thanks [@davidegiacometti](https://github.com/davidegiacometti)!

 ### Runner